psycopg/psycopg/docs/advanced/pool.rst

 it should be polling each connection even faster than your program uses them.
 Your database server wouldn't be amused...

 Can you do something better than that?
-Of course you can: there is always a better way than polling.
+Of course you can, there is always a better way than polling.
 You can use the same recipe of :ref:`disconnections`: you can dedicate a thread (and a connection) to listen for activity on the connection.
 If any activity is detected you can call the pool